 British brothers, 7 and 9, drown in swimming pool on holiday in Germany

-Two British brothers drowned while swimming in an outdoor pool in Germany.
+Two British brothers have drowned while swimming on holiday in an outdoor pool in Germany.

-Authorities in western Germany said Friday that two boys who drowned in a lake near the border with Belgium were British tourists.

-The brothers, aged 7 and 9, were reported missing by their parents at a designated swimming area on the Eiserbach lake south of Aachen.
+The children, aged seven and nine, were reported missing by their parents at a designated swimming area on the Eiserbach lake south of Aachen, according to authorities.

 Register for free to continue reading